nhost/nhost/templates/cra-template-nhost-react-apollo-template/template/README.md

 # Nhost React Apollo Template

-This template was created using the [@nhost/cra-template-react-apollo](https://www.npmjs.com/package/@nhost/cra-template-react-apollo).
-It provides the essential boilerplate to quickly start developing a React app with Nhost as the backend.
+This template, bootstrapped with [`create-react-app`](https://create-react-app.dev), offers a robust starting point for your React project using [Nhost](https://nhost.io) as the backend,complete with essential features to accelerate your development process.
+For a step-by-step guide on how to build on top of this template, refer to the [quickstart guide](https://docs.nhost.io/guides/quickstarts/react).

-For comprehensive guidance on using Nhost with React, check out these resources:
+For more information, check out these resources:

 - [Nhost](https://nhost.io)
 - [Documentation](https://docs.nhost.io)